meonkeys/shb/src/book.md

 ### Mobile

 Nextcloud works OK as the backend for a mobile device.
 It can be your single reliable source of truth for contacts, calendars, tasks, and most everything else that matters on mobile.
+You can open files and edit them, but the UI/UX is bad.
+See [mobile text editing is hard](#mobile-text-editing-is-hard) for a couple workarounds.

 I had a [Murena Samsung S9+ phone](https://murena.com/) running /e/ OS for a while.
 I loved it!
 Easy to set up with Nextcloud and worked quite well.
 Unfortunately, T-Mobile started requiring VoLTE so I had to switch back to Samsung's Android because /e/ OS does not support VoLTE.